what do you need to paint with oils?

 Less pigment means the paint

-doesn't cover as well, so you have to use more of it.
-You will have to use several coats to get bright, vibrant colors.
+doesn't cover as well.
+So you may have to use several coats to get bright, juicy colors.

 what colors do you need?

-You may use a full palette with a warm and cool version of the six basic colors.
+You may use a full palette with a warm and cool version of the six basic colors; yellow, orange, red, purple, blue and green.

-Or you may start out small with a limited palette of the three primary colors plus white.
+Or you may start out small with a limited palette of the three primary colors; red, yellow and blue plus white.

-Titanium white is great for all around painting.
+tube of white.
+Titanium white is the best for all around painting.

 what brushes should you use?

-Oil painting brushes generally fall into one of two categories: soft of stiff.
+Oil painting brushes generally fall into one of two categories, soft or stiff.

 - Soft brushes

-made from either real animal hair or synthetic hairs are good for
+made from real animal hair or synthetic hairs are good for

 - Stiff brushes for oil painting are